tosdr/tosback-versions/Packagetrackr/Privacy Policy.md

 Privacy Policy

-Last modified: April 1, 2015
+Last modified: September 15, 2020

 Thanks for visiting our site.
 Without your trust, we would have to just go back to tracking our own shipments.
 That would make us sad.
 So, this page explains how you can expect us to treat the information that you choose share with us, and what we collect when you track packages on our site.